-Historically, Ventura County has been closely allied with the economy of Southern California, and, for the calendar year 2014, the growth was slow but consistent.
+Historically, Ventura County has been closely allied with the economy of Southern California, and, for the calendar year 2015, the growth continued to be slow but consistent.
 The County's traditional economic strength in agriculture, food processing, and mineral production is supplemented by the prominence of the service industry, small manufacturing businesses, the electronics industry, tourism, the biotechnology giant, Amgen, and the military presence of the Naval Base Ventura County at Port Hueneme and Point Mugu.